I’m sure this scene’s familiar – it’s how your palette often looks before you start:

 Maybe this won’t seem fair: after all, it’s fine to revive a tracing brush like this, by plunging it in water, then shaking off the excess:

-… because ‘dunking’ your hake can cause you all kinds of problems (like shouting “Get out of bed!” at a 15 year-old).
+… because drowning your hake can cause you all kinds of problems (it’s like screaming “Get out of bed!” at a 15 year-old).

 How to revive your hake and organise your palette